 Manatū Taonga is supporting New Zealand’s screen sector following unexpected costs, delays and restraints in production, and a loss of employment during COVID-19 restrictions.

-Our screen industry supports 14,000 jobs and contributes around $3.5 billion to GDP.
+Our screen industry employs about 16,200 people and contributes around $3.3 billion to GDP a year.

 These funds are designed to get the screen sector back up and running, to keep New Zealanders in work in the film industry, and to create new employment opportunities.